nzilbb/elpis/docs/README.md

 The letter to sound file is used to build a pronunciation dictionary for the corpus.
 Make one by listing one column of all the characters in your corpus.
-Make a second column (separated by a space) of a symbol representing how that characted is pronounced.
+Make a second column (separated by a space) of a symbol representing how that character is pronounced.
 You can use IPA, or SAMPA for the pronunciation symbols.
 You can include comments in this file by beginning the comment line with #.
 For example: